He had watched her for days.

-After taking a shower, Sheila dried herself and then stopped.
-She peeked into the bedroom.
-After a moment, she returned to the bathroom and dressed.
+After taking a shower, she dried herself and then stopped.
+Were those footsteps?
+She peered into the empty bedroom.
+I’m imagining things.

-He watched from the dark hallway.
+He watched her dress from the dark hallway.
 Saliva accumulated at the corners of his mouth.

 She bolted upright and gasped.